 We continue to invest in research and development to ensure our products meet the needs of our customers.
 We take pride in our scientists and engineers who are adding to our portfolio of patents and unpatented proprietary technology to ensure that our investment in technology leadership translates into unique product advantages.
-We strive for operational excellence by focusing on ways to lower our product, manufacturing and design costs and to improve our delivery times to our customers.
+We strive for operational excellence by focusing on ways to lower our product, manufacturing, and design costs and to improve our delivery times to our customers.
 Global customer teams and a focused account management structure maintain and strengthen our customer relationships and increase customer satisfaction.
-Finally, we endeavor to maintain a strong cash balance to ensure sufficient capital to fund business growth.
+Finally, we endeavor to generate strong cash flows from operations and maintain a sufficient cash balance to ensure we continue to have the necessary capital to fund business growth.